Archives for Speaking

 The Reversal of the Chicago River: The Environmental Effects

-Author: Sangyoon Lee Program of Study: Chemistry PhD in the Physical Sciences Division The direction of the Chicago river has been reversed to prevent the pollution of Lake Michigan from the city’s sewage.
+Author: Sangyoon Lee Program of Study: PhD in Chemistry, Physical Sciences Division (PSD) Description: The direction of the Chicago river has been reversed to prevent the pollution of Lake Michigan from the city’s sewage.
 The gigantic engineering project was a success, but at what cost?
-Here we focus on the reversal’s various environmental effects on the river’s ‘new downstream’. ...
+Here we focus on the reversal’s various environmental effects on the river’s ‘new downstream’....

 Continue Reading »